Nathan Rosen: Work with Einstein

 In 1932 with a ScD degree from MIT, he went to do research at Princeton University.
-In 1934 he became Albert Einstein's assistant at The Institute for Advanced Study in Princeton, New Jersey and continued in that position until 1936.
-In July 1935 Einstein and Rosen published an article developing a concept of folded space time in parallel layers connected by a bridge, using only General Relativity and Maxwell Equation.
+In 1934 he became Albert Einstein's assistant at The Institute for Advanced Study in Princeton, New Jersey, and continued in that position until 1936.
+In July 1935 Einstein and Rosen published an article developing a concept of folded space time in parallel layers connected by a bridge, using only General Relativity and Maxwell's equations.
 Earlier while working with Einstein, Rosen had pointed out the peculiarities of Einstein's studies involving entangled wave functions, and, in coordination with Boris Podolsky, a paper was drafted and published in May 1935 helping to develop a theoretical basis for the July 1935 publication.
-The May 1935 paper, entitled "Can quantum-mechanical description of physical reality be considered complete?" labeled these effects the Einstein-Podolsky-Rosen paradox or EPR paradox.
-Einstein helped Rosen to continue his career in physics with a letter to Molotov in The Soviet Union resulting in a temporary position during which in 1937 Einstein and Rosen published an article "On Gravitational Waves" in which they further developed the concept of folded space time caused by rotating cylinders.
-In 1952 Rosen became a professor at Technion in Haifa, Israel and remained in Haifa doing research until his death in 1995.
+The May 1935 paper, entitled "Can quantum-mechanical description of physical reality be considered complete?" labeled these effects the Einstein–Podolsky–Rosen paradox or EPR paradox.
+Einstein helped Rosen to continue his career in physics with a letter to Molotov in the Soviet Union, resulting in a temporary position during which, in 1937, Einstein and Rosen published an article "On Gravitational Waves" in which they further developed the concept of folded spacetime caused by rotating cylinders.